HumayunK01/CodeRedProject/README.md

 ---

-**Built with ❤️ by the BioSentinel Team**
+**Built with ❤️ by the OutbreakLens Team**

-*Transforming healthcare through AI-driven diagnostics and epidemiological intelligence*
+*Diagnose today, predict tomorrow - Transforming healthcare through AI*

 ---